How to make Word documents accessible

 - images with appropriate alt text

-- an accessible web page (preferred format)
+- a web page (preferred)

 - an accessible Word document

-Convert a Word document to a tagged PDF (Office 365)
+Convert a Word document to a tagged PDF

-Step 1: Run Word’s Accessibility Checker
+Step 1: Run the Accessibility Checker

-- Go to the Review tab.
+- Go to the Review tab

-- Select Check Accessibility.
+- Select Check Accessibility

-- Correct any issues identified, such as:
+- Fix any issues identified, such as:

-- adding alt text to informative images
+- adding alt text to images

 Step 2: Prepare the PDF export

-- Select Create PDF/XPS.
+- Select Create PDF/XPS

-Step 3: Confirm accessibility tagging options and save
+Step 3: Confirm tagging options and save

-- Select Options.
+- Select Options

-- Under Include non-printing information, select:
+- Under Include non-printing information, make sure these are selected:

 - Document structure tags for accessibility

-- Select OK, then save the file as normal.
+- Select OK and save the file

-- select the PDF file type (.pdf)
+- select PDF (.pdf) as the file type

-- if prompted, choose Investigate Accessibility
+- choose Investigate Accessibility if prompted

 Do not print to PDF